 We didn’t stop there however, Qrvey also addresses the data security and compliance problem with a unique deployment model.
 Qrvey deploys directly into your own cloud account.
 We leave you in complete control of your data and the infrastructure on which it resides.
 We’ve also lowered the barriers to getting started with free trials, upfront pricing and a licensing model that works with your business instead of against it.

 Consider modernizing your business analytics.
-You owe it to yourself to take a look at what’s possible with a modern analytics platform.
+You owe it to yourself to take a look at what’s possible with a modern embedded analytics platform.
 If your current analytics solutions are more than a few years old, definitely contact us for a demo.